Irish Breakfast Ingredients (for this blog)

 🥣 Irish Breakfast Alternatives: Porridge/Oatmeal

-Oats have been grown in Ireland for centuries because they adapt well to our changeable climate.
+Oats have been grown in Ireland for centuries because they adapt well to our mild but changeable climate.

 🐟 Irish Breakfast Alternatives: Fish

-Fish?!
-Yes, fish!
-If you're eating kosher in Ireland, then a bit of fish goes great with, or instead of, a traditional Irish breakfast.
+If you're feeling fishy, or eating kosher in Ireland, then a bit of fish goes great with, or instead of, a traditional Irish breakfast.

 And why not?
-Ireland's clean Wild Atlantic Way waters provide some of the world's best seafood.
+Ireland's beautiful wild Atlantic waters provide some of the world's best seafood.

-Expect smoked salmon, kippers and mackerel on hotel menus.
-Sardines, cod, hake and whiting are also common to find.
+Sardines, cod, hake and whiting are also a common find.

 💡 Did You Know?
 We include a full Irish breakfast every morning of your Vagabond or Driftwood Tour.